 Class 01 Novice, 8-10 yrs. old

 Class 02 Young, 11-12 yrs. old

 Class 03 Intermediate, 13 & 14 yrs. old

 Class 04 Junior, 15 & 16 yrs. old

 Class 05 Senior, 17 and older

 Class 06 Clover Sprout, bringing your own rabbit

-Class 07 Clover Sprout, borrowing a rabbit at fair

-Thoro will h he three judges for showmanshin.
-They will i

-There will be three judges for showmanship.
-They will judge three different classes simultaneously, when either of them has completed their class they will move to the next available age division.
+Class 07 Clover Sprout, borrowing a rabbit at fair Will judge three different classes simultaneously, when either of them has completed their class they will move to the next available age division.
 Overall Grand & Reserve Champion and 1st alternate will be picked.
 The top two showman will compete in Sweepstakes Showmanship on Saturday.